David Jensen (footballer): Utrecht

 Jensen transferred to Utrecht of the Eredivisie on 28 July 2016.
 He made his first appearance for the club as an injury substitution in a 3–3 draw against Feyenoord.
 In his first season at the club he helped Utrecht to a fourth place finish in the Eredivisie and qualification to the Europa League.
 In 2017, Jensen recorded his first clean sheet in European competition during the 2017–18 Europa League Second Qualifying Round in a 0–0 draw against Maltese club, Valletta.

 New York Red Bulls

 On 29 January 2020, Jensen signed with the New York Red Bulls of Major League Soccer.
 Jensen started the club's first game of the 2020 season and earned the victory over FC Cincinnati, 3–2.

 On 7 July 2022, it was announced that Jensen and New York mutually agreed to terminate his contract.

 Westerlo (loan)

 On 17 June 2021, the Red Bulls announced that they had loaned David Jensen to Belgian First Division B side K.V.C.
 Westerlo.
 Jensen made his debut and earned his first clean sheet for Westerlo on August 15, 2021, during a 2-0 victory over Excelsior Virton.
 Jensen helped to lead Westerlo to the 2021–22 Belgian First Division B championship, playing 26 of 28 matches during the season.

 İstanbulspor

 On 30 July 2022, Jensen signed a two-year contract with newly promoted Süper Lig club İstanbulspor.
+In December 2023, Jensen and the Turkish club decided to part ways by mutual agreement.

+Lyngby

+On 3 January 2024, Jensen returned to Denmark, signing a 2,5-year deal with Danish Superliga side Lyngby.

+As the playing time was not as both parties had hoped, Lyngby confirmed on February 1, 2025 that the parties had terminated the collaboration.

+A few days later, Jensen announced his retirement from football.